TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 9. Optional - Add Listener Rules:
     To include additional listener rules, refer to "Add a rule."
 To enhance your setup, consider adding additional listener rules.

+## Path-Based Routing url - < public IP /test/ >

+Create Desired Numbers of Instances with web servers and Security Group from Load Balancer Or Boot Process using User Data
+    url - < public IP /test >